 📌 Note: You must have the Edit Other Users permission enabled to assign a role to a group of users.

-1. From the main toolbar, click Settings > Account > Groups.
+1. From the main toolbar, click Settings > Account info > Groups.
 The list of any existing groups and the users within them appears.

 💡 Tip: You can create a new group by clicking Add Group.
 See Creating user groups for more information.